-This beautiful purple passionflower is known as an ornamental flower, but it has been well-acclaimed as an effective herbal medicine in cultures around the world for centuries.
+This beautiful passionflower is known as an ornamental flower, but it has been well-acclaimed as an effective herbal medicine in cultures around the world for centuries.

 The Aztecs of Mexico and South America used passionflower as a sedative and nerve tonic.
 And then the Spanish explorers took it back to Europe.